How to Create an Emotional Branding Strategy & Brand Examples

 However, there’s more to the emotional branding puzzle than just our subconscious desires.

-Maslow’s Hierarchy of Needs shows us that our emotional motivations can be classified even further.
+Maslow’s Hierarchy of Needs shows us that our emotional motivations can be classified further.

-In his theory, he purports that our emotional motivations can be split into two camps: biological needs and social needs.
+His theory purports that our emotional motivations can be split into two camps: biological and social needs.

-Above all, people must have their physiological needs covered before they can meet their social needs.
+Above all, people must have their physiological needs covered before meeting their social needs.

-What this means is that humans need to satisfy things like food, shelter, air, and water, before they can turn their attention to fulfilling their more abstract needs like respect, status, strength, and self-actualisation.
+This means that humans need to satisfy things like food, shelter, air, and water before turning their attention to fulfilling their more abstract needs like respect, status, strength, and self-actualisation.

 This emotional motivation distinction can be a critical jumping-off point for brainstorming how you want to craft your creative assets.